Take the chapter quiz before and after you read this chapter.

 - Their nails are pale.

-- Their weight usually falls below the 3rd centile but above 60% of the 50th centile.
+- Their weight usually falls below the -2 line but not below the -3 line.
 Some infants have a normal weight because of their oedema.

 - They often have signs of anaemia and vitamin deficiency.